 assumptions.
 Leaving Italy at the window, the new Libyan government seems to be too weak to resist internal pressures and in any case its policy could fuel the attempts of violent escalation by the excluded.

-Solutions.
+Custom.
 Haftar is the only strong subject, but not strong enough to impose a common policy, at least until a federated autonomy of the 3 Libyan regions is accepted with an agreement on mutual percentages from oil revenues.

 Analysis dedicated "to Giuseppe Raffin, Man and Officer who now looks at us from the first brightest star of the Bear's Chariot.
 Good wind Commander."